top of page

 “Kubrick is not going to let us get away with a black and white view of history here.
 He is telling us that their is a strange juxtaposition going on here.
 We have outside intervention that causes us to shed the limited view of reality which we had before.
 But this shedding also increases our capacity for violence and control.
 How can this be?
 How can a great spiritual and evolutionary leap forward also be the cause for murder and violence?
 Isn’t that diametrically opposed?
 No, says Kubrick.
 One must go hand in hand with the other” (Weidner, 1999).

-There is a logical explanation for this seemingly contradictory statement.
+Of course, this does not mean we should go around killing each other.
+There is a difference between knowing the path and walking the path.
+In addition, there is a logical explanation for this seemingly contradictory statement.
 In Thus Spoke Zarathustra, the German philosopher Friedrich Nietzsche states that those on the path to spiritual enlightenment are like a tree, “The more it wants to rise into the heights and the light, the more determinedly do its roots strive earthwards, downwards, into the darkness, into the depths – into evil” (Nietzsche, 1969, p.69).
 In other words, our darkness provides the fertile soil for the seeds of our higher consciousness.

 This juxtaposition can also be explained by the Law of Polarity, which states that “Everything is Dual; everything has poles; everything has its pair of opposites; like and unlike are the same; opposites are identical in nature, but different in degree; extremes meet; all truths are but half-truths; all paradoxes may be reconciled” (Three Initiates, 2012, p.18).
 However, it is essential to distinguish between split-source duality and two-source duality.
 According to John Lamb Lash, split-source duality asserts that “good and evil are absolute and autonomous principles that arise from the same source” (Lash, 2006, p.405).
 This view, found in Persian and Judeo-Christian religion (and later expressed through the Star Wars films), was refuted by the Gnostics, who denied that good and evil came from the same source.
 Instead, they taught that it was the duality of human intention rather than cosmic absolutes.
 In other words, evil arises within the human experience when an error goes undetected and beyond the scale of correction.